 Immigration Reform and Control Act

-I-9 process requires employees to present the employer with one of many possible combinations of documents that prove their identity and employment eligibility.
+The I-9 process requires employees to present the employer with one of many possible combinations of documents that prove their identity and employment eligibility.
 According to the Immigration Reform and Control Act of 1986 (IRCA), it is illegal for employers to discriminate with respect to hiring, firing, or recruitment, based on an individual’s citizenship or immigration status.
 IRCA also prohibits employers from preferring to hire temporary visa holders or undocumented workers over qualified U.S. citizens or other protected individuals.
-The IRCA discrimination provisions do not apply to employers with three or fewer employees, but they should not view this as a permission to discriminate.
+The IRCA discrimination provisions do not apply to employers with three or fewer employees, but they should not view this as permission to discriminate.

 IRCA prohibits an employer from: